-Now, if you’ve ever noticed it, traditional professions like Law, Medicine, Accountancy and Architecture, requires a further period of training after learning.
+Now, if you’ve ever noticed it, traditional professions like Law, Medicine, Accountancy, and Architecture, require a further period of training after learning.
 Note that the word used for this extra period of time is training and not learning.
 This period of training will begin once you have completed your academic studies.

 Wait, don’t jump the gun!!!

-The trends of education and learning as well as training have become digitised today, to a significant extent given the requirements and the demands of the modern generation.
+The trends of education and learning, as well as training, have become digitized today, to a significant extent given the requirements and the demands of the modern generation.
 Elearning is something that has become popular over the past several years around the world and studies indicate that more students are opting for these flexible courses than the bricks and mortar ones.
-They are affordable, accredited and flexible and will save you time too.
+They are affordable, accredited, and flexible and will save you time too.

 Did our blog help answer your questions?
 Leave a comment and let us know.
-You canalso contact us directly on firstname.lastname@example.org
+You can also contact us directly at firstname.lastname@example.org